 The eight best practices presented in this article aim to empower teams to secure existing AI pipelines quickly—and swiftly adopt new AI solutions too.
 The focus on adaptability and agility is critical for organizations seeking to integrate AI successfully and securely in the evolving landscape of AI and the emerging field of AI security.

 To establish this agile standardized security framework, explore solutions that prioritize process enhancement over infrastructure maintenance.
-As a cloud-native application protection platform with a specialized AI security posture management (AI-SPM) solution, Wiz is a cornerstone of reliable security across IT and AI applications.
+As a cloud-native application protection platform with AI security posture management (AI-SPM) capabilities, Wiz is a cornerstone of reliable security across IT and AI applications.
 With extended visibility and streamlined governance, our AI-SPM tool offers built-in support for best-practice AI security management.

 Pro tip